SlzAnd/online-shop-project/README.md

 # Online Shop - Java Spring Boot Project

 Welcome to the Online Shop project!
 This e-commerce web application showcases my skills in Java and the Spring framework.
 The project utilizes Java Spring Boot as the backend framework and integrates with AWS S3 for secure storage, retrieval, and deletion of product images.
+## Last update:
+I'm excited to share the latest updates in my app for small businesses.
+The project has undergone significant improvements, for example, we created first prototype of UI for Administration Portal (you can see screenshots below) and also, now all the examples featured in the app are real business owned by my friends.
+So don't worry, even if you don't want to hire me as a developer in your company, you can still enjoy something truly delicious when you make a purchase through this shop.
+So, if you're craving mouthwatering gingerbreads or other delightful treats, follow the link: https://www.instagram.com/naretin_pryanik/ and indulge yourself in a tasty shopping experience while supporting small businesses.
+In my opinion, it's a win-win situation, where you get to satisfy your taste buds and help entrepreneurs thrive!
 ## About Me
 I am a passionate developer with expertise in Java and a strong focus on backend development.
 With a solid understanding of the Spring framework, I have built this Online Shop project to demonstrate my proficiency in creating robust and scalable web applications.